 - What are you good at?

-- What skills from previous jobs can you bring to your new career?
+- Do you have skills from previous jobs that can you bring to your new career?

 - What do people say you are good at or ask for your help doing?

 Some skills will help you with more technical organizing such as setting up banking systems, scanning documents, or paper organization.
 From there, you can gain more experience and figure out what it is that you love organizing.